PAEST-APP/MIDDLEWARE/README.md

 ## Get Professor
 This function is fulled implemented in the lambda server, you can observe the strucure of the data and the programms.

+## Create Event
+Here are the script to implement in the AWS Lambda and all the steps that are necessary to schedule a meeting.